 - Required tests - All applicants are required to submit test scores.
 Applicants may take either the Graduate Record Exam (GRE) or Graduate Management Admissions Test (GMAT).
-The GRE is our preferred test and is taken by the vast majority of applicants.
-The LSAT is not accepted in place of the GRE or GMAT.

 Note: Please do NOT send any application items, such as resumes, transcripts, etc., through regular mail because we cannot include them in your application for the committee.
 ALL items must be submitted/uploaded through the online application system.

 Please note that the graduate committee considers applications as a whole and test scores are only one of the criteria considered in making admissions decisions.
 There is no "cut off" score for admission to the program or awarding funding.
 You can view our mean GRE and GMAT scores in the MILR class profile at the top of this page.

 All international students are required to submit TOEFL or IELTS scores.
 This requirement may be waived if the applicant meets at least one of these criteria:

 - is a citizen of the United States, the United Kingdom, Ireland, Australia, New Zealand or Canada (except Quebec).
 Applicants who are citizens of India, Pakistan, the Philippines, Hong Kong, or Singapore, are not exempt from the requirement

 - studied in full-time status for at least two academic years within the last five years in the United States, the United Kingdom, Ireland, Australia, or New Zealand, or with English language instruction in Canada or South Africa.
 You must submit a transcript that shows you have attended college in one of these approved locations.

 Cornell's official minimum sub-scores for each element of the TOEFL are: